kunaile/janbhas-repo/README.md

-# Vernacular Content Management System
+# Janbhas Repo : Vernacular Writing Management System

 A **CLI-first, Git-based content management system** designed for vernacular language content.
 This system uses a Git repository as the CMS, with markdown files as the source of truth, and automatically syncs content to a PostgreSQL database via GitHub Actions.